-Currently, the case before the Supreme Court has been suspended by order of the Constitutional Court, and the inapplicability requirement is pending until the court rules on its admissibility.
+The case before the Supreme Court is currently suspended by order of the Constitutional Court.

-On July 30, 2019, the Constitutional Court declared the inapplicability appeal filed by Celulosa Arauco y Constitución S.A. as admissible.
+On September 25, 2019, the inapplicability appeal case was heard, which was filed by Celulosa Arauco y Constitución S.A. with the Constitutional Court, and the trial was agreed.

 There is a reasonable possibility of obtaining a favorable result for Arauco, as the Company's position is based on solid legal arguments.
-Therefore, Arauco has not created any provisions for this contingency as of June 30, 2019.
+Therefore, Arauco has not created any provisions for this contingency as of September 30, 2019.